 To ensure a perspective representative of USP’s work and in accordance with USP’s Bylaws, the Board is made up of:

 - Two trustees who represent the medical sciences

 - Two trustees who represent the pharmaceutical sciences

 - Three to six trustees who serve in an at-large capacity

 - One trustee who represents the public interest

 - USP’s CEO, an ex-officio, nonvoting member of the Board

 The USP Convention elects the members of the Board of Trustees every five years at the USP Convention Meeting from a slate of nominees provided by the USP Convention’s Nominating Committee for Officers and Trustees.
 The Board is led by a chair who is elected by Board members and serves a one-year term.
 The Board chair helps steer the work and vision of the Board through an Executive Committee which is made up of the Board chair, treasurer, Convention president, and the public trustee.
-To learn more about the Board and how it operates, read the Rules of Business Practice for the 2015-2020 USP Board of Trustees, which will be updated by the new Board later this year.
+The USP Convention secretary, Anthony Lakavage, J.D., also serves as the secretary for the Board of Trustees.
+To learn more about the Board and how it operates, read the Rules of Business Practice for the 2020-2025 USP Board of Trustees, which will be updated by the new Board later this year.